phonegap/phonegap-docs/docs-phonegap/en/edge/config_ref/images.md

-screen for various platforms, either when working in the PhoneGap CLI (described in The Command-line Interface), when using local platform-specific SDK tools (detailed in the Platform Guides), or when compiling projects remotely using PhoneGap Build.
+screen for various platforms, either when working in the PhoneGap CLI (described in The Command-line Interface), when using local platform-specific SDK tools (detailed in the Platform Guides), or when compiling projects remotely using PhoneGap Build (see Introducing PhoneGap Build).

 ## Configuring Icons in the CLI